vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-vsphere.md

 For information about the vSphere with Tanzu feature in vSphere 7, see [vSphere with Tanzu Configuration and Management](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-152BE7D2-E227-4DAA-B527-557B564D9718.html) in the vSphere 7 documentation.

-**NOTE**: On VMware Cloud on AWS and Azure VMware Solution, you cannot create a supervisor cluster, and need to deploy a management cluster to run `tanzu` commands.
+**NOTE**: On VMware Cloud on AWS and Azure VMware Solution, you cannot create a supervisor cluster, and need to deploy a management cluster to run `tanzu` commands.-->

-## <a id="vsphere-permissions"></a> Required Permissions for the vSphere Account
+## </a> Required Permissions for the vSphere Account {#permissions}

 The vCenter Single Sign On account that you provide to Tanzu Kubernetes Grid when you deploy a management cluster must have at the correct permissions in order to perform the required operations in vSphere.